jonathan081/value-streak-archive/status_report1.md

 of the week.
 We also want to start utlizing the eBay data by implementing it into content the user can view.
 Hopefully we can start logging the data on a graph or showing the lowest price for a search query.

+# Comments by Ming
+* Huge win getting eBay API to work.
+Now to you prob need to create a server side to use eBay API because I don't think eBay API enables CORS.
+Have you seen https://www.npmjs.com/package/ebay